 Large, pink flowers smother the small, circular plants in early spring and seed freely to produce pretty, clumping groups.

 Rebutia heliosa is a small, globular cactus that readily produces offsets.
-In time it’ll form a small mound and will produce hot orange-red flowers.
+In time it will form a small mound and bear hot orange-red flowers.